 - B-1.
-Discussion and Possible Action to Approve the Project 2030 Water Main Replacement Study (A) Recommendations: - 1.
-Board to consider the CAC recommendation to adopt the Project 2030 Study, which includes revised Alternative 5.4 as the strategy for water main replacements. - 2.
-Board to provide consensus direction concerning the accompanying funding target specified in this Study. - 3.
-Board to direct CHWD to develop an education and public engagement strategy supporting the adoption and implementation of Project 2030.
+Project 2030 Water Main Replacement Study and Proposed Next Steps Recommendation: - 1.
+Endorse and recommend the Project 2030 Study, which includes the revised Alternative 5.4 as the strategy for water main replacements, including the accompanying funding target specified in this Study. - 2.
+Forward the above policy recommendations to the CHWD Board for discussion and possible action. - 3.
+Recommend that the CHWD Board direct the development of an education and public engagement strategy supporting the adoption and implementation of Project 2030.